 Animal Sanctuary Vacations

-One of the easiest ways to take fantastic wildlife viewing vacations is to visit one of the vast array of America’s wildlife refuges and animal sanctuaries.
-Plus, they’re often close by to the national parks, which makes them easy to work into your existing summer itinerary — i.e., your quest to get all your national park passport stamps.
+One of the easiest ways to take fantastic wildlife-viewing vacations is to visit one of America’s wildlife refuges and animal sanctuaries.
+Plus, they’re often close to the national parks, which makes them easy to work into your existing summer itinerary — i.e., your quest to get all your national park passport stamps.

 Here are a few of the most popular.

 1. Rocky Mountain Arsenal National Wildlife Refuge, Colorado

 If you’re headed to Rocky Mountain National Park, put this nearby refuge into your animal-viewing arsenal — pun totally intended.
 Just 80 miles from the national park entrance, Arsenal is home to critters ranging from bison to black-footed ferrets, and a huge range of other mammals, birds, and plants to boot.

 Want to know something even cooler?
 This spot used to be home to a chemical weapons manufacturing plant — but is now used as a haven for all sorts of animals.
 Talk about a great turn-around!

 2. Billy Frank Jr. Nisqually Wildlife Refuge, Washington